poiyzy/QuestionMarkMethods/README.md

 anonymous.name? # => false
 ```

 I love the question mark at the end of the method name, because it makes the code more readable.
 But what should we do if we do not use ActiveRecord?
-Also you can implement like below:
+Also you can implement it like below:

 ```ruby
 class User